Entertainment Software Ass'n v Society of Composers, Authors and Music Publishers of Canada: Legislative history

-By comparing the language used during the historical evolution of the Act and by also using evidence from legislative debates the Court was able to conclude that the use of the word "telecommunication" did not fundamentally change the nature of the communication right, it merely expanded the means of communicating a work.
+By comparing the language used during the historical evolution of the Act and by also using evidence from legislative debates, the Court was able to conclude that the use of the word "telecommunication" did not fundamentally change the nature of the communication rights, it merely expanded the means of communicating a work.
 In the Court's eyes, the communication right was historically and still continues to be, a category of performance right and should not be transformed by the use of the word "telecommunication" to alter the traditional distinction in the Act between performance-based rights and rights of reproduction.

 Significance

-In addition to clarifying the nature of the communication right under section 3(1)(f) as it relates to downloads over the internet, the Supreme Court also addressed the broader issue of the relationship between the copyright owners general rights under section 3(1) of the Act and the specific rights under the subsections of section 3(1).
+In addition to clarifying the nature of the communication right under section 3(1)(f) as it relates to downloads over the internet, the Supreme Court also addressed the broader issue of the relationship between copyright owners' general rights under section 3(1) of the Act and the specific rights under the subsections of section 3(1).
 The Court held that the reproduction, performance and publishing rights in the introductory paragraph of section 3(1) provide the basic structure of copyright and the enumerated rights listed in the subsections are simply illustrations of the three broader rights.
-Therefore, the enumerated rights are not additional stand-alone rights, rather they are subcategories of the right to reproduce, to perform and to publish.
+Therefore, the enumerated rights are not additional stand-alone rights; rather they are subcategories of the right to reproduce, to perform and to publish.